Skip to Content

 Mince the shallot finely.

-Whisk together the oil, vinegar, honey, shallot, and a pinch of salt and pepper.
+Whisk together the oil, vinegar, honey, shallot, and a pinch of salt and pepper in a mixing bowl of some sort.

 Balsamic vinegar, oil, shallot in a mixing cup with a metal whisk.